On the Hilbert scheme of linearly normal curves in $\mathbb{P}^r$ with small index of speciality: An overview, preliminaries and basic set-up

 The organization of this paper is as follows.
-After we briefly recall some terminologies and basic preliminaries in the remainder of this section, we start the next section by determining all the triples $(d,g,r)$, $r\ge 3$ for which $\mathcal{H}^\mathcal{L}_{g+r-4,g,r}\neq\emptyset$.
+We briefly recall some terminologies and basic preliminaries in the remainder of this section.
+In the second section we determine all the triples $(d,g,r)$, $r\ge 3$ for which $\mathcal{H}^\mathcal{L}_{g+r-4,g,r}\neq\emptyset$.